Buy a Ledger on Amazon: How to Know It’s Safe

 — As with any piece of hardware, devices can be tampered with, and you’re right to give close scrutiny to your brand new Nano.

-— Ledger’s Genuine Check enables you to verify the authenticity of your device for yourself – so you can buy your Ledger on Amazon, or from any of our retailers, with peace of mind.
+— Ledger’s Genuine Check enables you to verify the authenticity of your device for yourself – here’s how to buy a Ledger on Amazon, and check that it’s genuine.

 When you buy a hardware wallet to store your private keys, you’re putting your faith in that device to protect some of your most precious and valuable assets – so being able to trust the device is imperative.
 So how can you be sure that you can trust your hardware wallet?
 Here’s how to buy a Ledger on Amazon – and know that it’s safe.